bitburner-official/bitburner-src/markdown/bitburner.corporation.nextupdate.md

 Promise that resolves to the name of the state that was just processed.

 I.e. when the state is PURCHASE, it means purchasing has just happened.
-Note that this is the state just before getCorporation().state.
+Note that this is the state just before `getCorporation().state`<!-- -->.

 Possible states are START, PURCHASE, PRODUCTION, EXPORT, SALE.